Phase-Walker/git-testing/formatting.md

 >Text that is a quote

 Typed >Text that is a quote
-There is no need to escape the > symbol as long as it isn't the first character in the line.
+You only need to escape the > character if it is the first character in the line.

 Use `git status` to list all new or modified files that haven't yet been committed.